maria-antignolo/videojs-ppc-plugin/README.md

 # videojs-ppc-plugin

-Plugin to count pauses and resumes during a video and make an http call to register them.
+Plugin to count pauses and resumes during a video and make an http call to register them, to distinguish streaming point.

 ## Table of Contents